 Transforming how businesses do work with distributed teams, contractors and clients.

-Mavenlink enables organizations of any size to successfully manage and scale their people, projects, and profits.
-Consulting firms, creative agencies, and professional services teams across the globe are running their businesses more efficiently and more elegantly with Mavenlink.
+Kantata enables organizations of any size to successfully manage and scale their people, projects, and profits.
+Consulting firms, creative agencies, and professional services teams across the globe are running their businesses more efficiently and more elegantly with Kantata.

 The world of work is changing.
 Businesses now operate in a networked economy where their teams, clients, and competitors can span the globe.
 For agile organizations, this brings enormous opportunity.
 But those that cannot adapt will get left behind.

 To survive and succeed in a networked economy, businesses must change both how they work and where they work.
 Yet today, most businesses manage projects the same way they did 10 years ago: cluttered inboxes, cumbersome spreadsheets, expensive legacy software, and repetitive tasks that their teams struggle with every day.

 Kantata believes that businesses of all sizes deserve better, by building a single workplace where teams, contractors, and clients can conduct business.
 The result is a new kind of software that transforms the way people and organizations do work.

 Project management software helps managers control their costs and hit deadlines.
 It helps people deliver the projects they commit to.
 It even helps them track whether or not they’ve been paid on time and in the right amount.
 Project management software has many high-level bucket features.
 These can include:

 - Calendar Share